mannyrivera2010/barium/README.md

 ### Intro
 Hello Readers.
 My name is Manny, I am a software engineer.
 I strive to be the best I can as a software engineer.
-The "Lean Startup" book has this diagram
+The "Lean Startup" book has this diagram which as inspired me.
 ![alt tag](https://raw.githubusercontent.com/mcomp2010/barium/master/imgs/LeanStartupLoopClassic.png)

+#### Interests
-I am very interested in distributed computing
+ * distributed computing
+ * scalability
+ * learning new technologies

 ### Motivation
 This project was done for Towson University Cosc 880 - Graduate Project